Victoria Harbour (Victoria Bay)

 Origin of the Name

 The harbour was named after the British Queen Victoria, who was on the throne for 63 years (1837 - 1901), the longest in the history of the Great Britain.
 During her reign, the Great Britain enjoyed unprecedented cultural and economic prosperity.
-However, after he had been on the throne for only 3 years, in 1840, Great Britain waged the First Opium War with China.
+However, after she had been on the throne for only 3 years, in 1840, Great Britain waged the First Opium War with China.
 Following the war, the Nanjing Treaty was signed, as a result of which Hong Kong Island became a Concession of Britain.
 Later in 1860 after the Second Opium War, China was forced to sign the Peking Treaty, and in 1861 Kowloon Peninsula was also ceded to Britain.
 In April of that year, the bay between Hong Kong Island and Kowloon Peninsula was named Victoria Harbour.
-As the natural center of the territory's dense urban region, the harbour has played host to many major public shows, including the annual fireworks staged on the second night of the Lunar New Year, and its promenades are popular gathering places for visitors and residents.
+As the natural center of the territory's dense urban region, the harbour has played host to many major public shows, including the annual fireworks and its promenades are popular gathering places for visitors and residents.

 In 2004, the local Tourism Board introduced a show dubbed A Symphony of Lights, featuring nightly more than 40 skyscrapers in a stunning multimedia extravaganza.
 On Nov.
 21, 2005, the show was listed in Guinness World Records as the world's largest permanent light and sound show.

-At a height of 554m, Victoria Peak is the highest mountain in Hong Kong.
-Victoria Tower on the it can be counted as the best place to view the enchanting night view.
+At a height of 554m (1,818 feet), Victoria Peak is the highest mountain in Hong Kong.
+Victoria Tower on it can be counted as the best place to view the enchanting night view.

 The Avenue of Stars, situated along the Tsim Sha Tsui Promenade, allows for spectacular harbour views.
 It was built to honor the most illustrious people the local film industry has produced over the past decades.

-Golden Bauhinia Square is located outside the Hong Kong Convention and Exhibition Centre on the Wan Chai waterfront.
-Surrounded by Victoria Harbour on three sides, it rests at the center of the Harbour, making it a great site for harbour view.
+Golden Bauhinia Square is located outside the Hong Kong Convention and Exhibition Centre on the Wanchai waterfront.
+Surrounded by Victoria Bay on three sides, it rests at the center of the Harbour, making it a great site for harbour view.

 Victoria Harbour Cruise